 For example, when we shifted from summer to fall, the temperature and humidity dropped.
 As a result, our skin had to work harder to maintain hydration.
 That’s why we often get dry skin in colder months.

 During the fall and winter, we experience a shift in our skin.
 You may notice dry and flaky patches or irritated areas.
 This is because cold temperatures with low humidity rob our skin of hydration.

 Our heating systems play a part as well.
 Indoor hot air has low moisture and makes our skin dry and itchy.
 On top of that, the itchiness can create dead skin and clog our pores, producing breakouts.

-Hot weather can make our skin oily, resulting in acne and breakouts.
+Hot summer weather can make our skin oily, resulting in acne and breakouts.
 In addition, when we experience excess sun exposure, many of us sweat.
 However, sweat is just one thing hot weather can prompt.

 High temperatures prompt our skin to produce oil, which makes us look greasy.
 I call this the “melting” look, as oil and sweat can make our makeup or skin products run down our bodies.